wp-plugins/easy-faq-with-expanding-text/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily create a Frequently Asked Questions page with answers that slide down when the questions are clicked.
-No need for a shortcode, although there is an optional shortcode for more complex displays.
+Shortcode is available, not required.

 == Description ==